Are flax seed gels your gateway to those long locks? Let’s find out!

 Ever wondered what a normal kitchen ingredient could do to your hair?
 While most people stick to commercial products to treat damaged hair, home remedies also serve as a rich source to cure hair problems.
 Case in point, flax seed gels that are said to promote quicker hair growth by nourishing your roots, here’s everything we know about this miracle worker.

-Flax seed, commonly known as ‘Alsi’ in Hindi is an easily available kitchen ingredient in Indian households.
-Known for its nutritional capacities, it is used in Indian delicacies to add to the daily dose of nutritional requirements.
+Flax seed, commonly known is an easily available kitchen ingredient.
 But what is surprising is the hidden benefits of flax seed gel in escalating hair growth and providing the right amount of shine and elasticity your hair deserves.

 Everything you need to know about flax seed gel for hair growth: